kurokobo/awx-on-k3s/rulebooks/README.md

 cd awx-on-k3s
 ```

-Then invoke `kubectl apply -k rulebooks/operator` to deploy EDA Controller Operator.
+Then invoke `kubectl apply -k rulebooks/operator` to deploy EDA Server Operator.

 ```bash
 kubectl apply -k rulebooks/operator
 ```

-The EDA Controller Operator will be deployed to the namespace `eda`.
+The EDA Server Operator will be deployed to the namespace `eda`.

 ```bash
 $ kubectl -n eda get all